1

 3. Liquidity planning

-Starting a company as a team can have advantages.
+Starting a business as a team can have advantages.
 If you start a company with one or several people you can:

 • divide tasks according to people’s expertise.